Sara-Davari/student-performance-ml/README.md

 How it works:
 1. Load the dataset
+2. Inspect the dataset
+3. Using Label Encoder to turn all data to integers
-2. Understand the relationship of columns
+4. Understand the relationship of columns
-3. Split the data into training and testing sets
+5. Split the data into training and testing sets
-4. Train a classification model (SVM)
+6. Train a classification model (SVM)
-5. Evaluate the model's accuracy
+7. Evaluate the model's accuracy

 Results:
 The model achieved a 96% accuracy on the test data.